Keynsham: 2010s regeneration

 Design work for regeneration of the town hall area was awarded by Bath and North East Somerset Council to Aedas in 2010, with the works cost stated in 2011 to be £33 million (£34 million in 2012).
 Realisation of the plans is hoped to "attract new business and jobs", in the aftermath of the announcement of the Cadbury Somerdale Factory closure.

 In January 2012, it was announced that the Willmott Dixon Group had been appointed as contractor on the scheme.
 The Council's planning committee in August 2012 deferred the approval decision, pending alterations to the external appearance of the building.
 These were approved in October 2012, with demolition commencing in the same month.
-The regenerated Civic Centre area came back into use in late 2014 and early 2015.
+The regenerated Keynsham Civic Centre came back into use in late 2014 and early 2015.

 In the latter half of the 2010s, Keynsham underwent rapid expansion with hundreds of new homes built.

 Governance

-The town council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
+Keynsham Town Council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The town council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The town council's role includes projects for the maintenance and repair of parish facilities, such as the village hall or community centre, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.